fabiolaliwu/Computer-Vision/README.txt

 3. Declare thetaRes as 180 because it goes form 0 to pi, but we know that pi is 180 degrees.
 4. Declare an accumulator which will store the votes of rho and theta.
 5. It iterates through the image and voting.
-It checks if the pixel is not 0, if is non-zero pixel, then it calculates the theta and rho, and go through 0-rhoRes in order to set it to the accumulator.
+It checks if the pixel is not 0, if is non-zero pixel, then it calculates the theta and rho, and go through 0-rhoRes in order to increment the accumulator.
+6. Declare an outputImage, and allocates the size for the new image and set gray levels.
+7. iterates through the outputImage and setPixel with the value in accumulator.
+8. Opens that output file for the array and starting puttinhg the values from the array to the file.
+9. closes the file.
+ISSUES:
+1. I was setting rho for rows and theta for columns, so the image was upsidedown for me.
+2. I was setting it backwards(rightway), but I forgot to do it for the outputImage, so it was giving me a black image.

+h4.cc:
+It gets the original image as inputu, the votingArray.txt file, a threshold, and it outputs a lineImage.pgm image.
+1. Declares an Image object inputImage, and get teh image from the input image.
+2. Get the voting form the file into the accumulator.
+3. It creates another Image object called outputImage to draw the lines.
+4. Goes through the